michael2012z/BitBible/markdown/KJV/files/Exod.md

 36. Their knops and their branches shall be of the same: all it shall be one beaten work of pure gold.

-37. And thou shalt make the seven lamps thereof: and they shall light the lamps thereof, that they may give light over against it.shall light: or, shall cause to ascendit: Heb. the face of it
+37. And thou shalt make the seven lamps thereof: and they shall light the lamps thereof, that they may give light over against it.

 38. And the tongs thereof, and the snuffdishes thereof, shall be of pure gold.

 39. Of a talent of pure gold shall he make it, with all these vessels.

-40. And look that thou make them after their pattern, which was shewed thee in the mount.which…: Heb. which thou wast caused to see
+40. And look that thou make them after their pattern, which was shewed thee in the mount.

 ## Exodus 26

-1. Moreover thou shalt make the tabernacle with ten curtains of fine twined linen, and blue, and purple, and scarlet: with cherubims of cunning work shalt thou make them.of cunning…: Heb. the work of a cunning workman, or, embroiderer
+1. Moreover thou shalt make the tabernacle with ten curtains of fine twined linen, and blue, and purple, and scarlet: with cherubims of cunning work shalt thou make them.

 2. The length of one curtain shall be eight and twenty cubits, and the breadth of one curtain four cubits: and every one of the curtains shall have one measure.

 3. The five curtains shall be coupled together one to another; and other five curtains shall be coupled one to another.

-4. And thou shalt make loops of blue upon the edge of the one curtain from the selvedge in the coupling; and likewise shalt thou make in the uttermost edge of another curtain, in the coupling of the second.selvedge: an edge of cloth so woven that it cannot unravel
+4. And thou shalt make loops of blue upon the edge of the one curtain from the selvedge in the coupling; and likewise shalt thou make in the uttermost edge of another curtain, in the coupling of the second.

 5. Fifty loops shalt thou make in the one curtain, and fifty loops shalt thou make in the edge of the curtain that is in the coupling of the second; that the loops may take hold one of another.